Pastoral Transition at Peace Presbyterian Church

 We are currently in an important new chapter of our pastoral transition.
 Our Interim Pastor, Rev. Dr. Paul Kirbas, continues to lead us with care and stability, while the congregation and Transition Team have spent time reflecting on who we are, where we’ve been, and where God is calling us next.

 With that work now complete, the congregation has elected a Pastor Nominating Committee (PNC).
-The PNC is beginning the work of shaping our Ministry Discernment Profile (MDP), which will be shared through the Presbyterian Church (U.S.A.) system with clergy who are discerning a new call to ministry.
+The PNC has shaped our Ministry Discernment Profile (MDP), which will be shared through the Presbyterian Church (U.S.A.) system with clergy who are discerning a new call to ministry.
 The PNC will prayerfully review candidates, conduct interviews, and ultimately recommend a pastor to the congregation.

 Throughout this entire process, we remain grounded in prayer, guided by shared leadership, and rooted in trust that God is already preparing both Peace Presbyterian Church and our future pastor for the ministry we will share together.